7 July 2022

 For many, forced working from home due to COVID-19 has tested and developed their technological skills.
 Whole workforces have embraced new online ways of working, with age being no barrier to how well people have picked things up.

 5. Myth: Older workers are counting the days until they retire

 Rising costs of living are a major incentive for older workers to stay employed for longer.
 With people living longer, you may need more money for your retirement years.
-Basic items such as a loaf of bread or bottle of milk may rise to over 50% more than the average cost in 2020.

 How you can support older employees in your business

 Make sure you’re aware of the common myths and the facts so you can support your workers.

 To get started, the AWR project identified 4 key pillars your workplace can use to review support for older workers:

 - Recruitment: Policy, practice and hiring outcomes in relation to older people.